hypercore-protocol/hyperdrive-daemon/README.md

 Think of this root drive as the `home` directory on your computer, where you might have Documents, Photos, or Videos directories.
 You'll likely never want to share your complete Documents folder with someone, but you can create a shareable mounted drive `Documents/coding-project-feb-2020` to share with collaborators on that project.

 #### Basic Mounting
-After starting the daemon with FUSE configured, you'll find a fresh root drive using the `fs mount` automatically mounted for you at `~/Hyperdrive`.
+After starting the daemon with FUSE configured, you'll find a fresh root drive automatically mounted for you at `~/Hyperdrive`.
 This root drive will persist across daemon restarts, so it should always be available (just like your usual Home directory!).

+As with a home directory, you can might want to create directories like `~/Hyperdrive/Documents`, `~/Hyperdrive/Videos`, and `~/Hyperdrive/Projects`.
+Be careful though -- any directory you create with `mkdir` or through the OSX Finder will not be drive mounts, so they will not be shareable with others.

 There are two ways to create a shareable drive inside your root drive:
 1. `hyperdrive create [path]` - This will create a new shareable drive at `path` (where `path` must be a subdirectory of `~/Hyperdrive`.
 This drive will look like a normal directory, but if you run `hyperdrive info [path]` it will tell you that it's shareable.